Darlaston railway station

-Darlaston James Bridge railway station was a station built on the Grand Junction Railway in 1837, serving the James Bridge area east of the town centre of Darlaston, near the junction of Walsall Road and Bentley Mill Way.

-The station is expected to reopen in early 2026.

-Early history
+Darlaston is a railway station on the Walsall–Wolverhampton line, serving trains running between Shrewsbury and Birmingham New Street.
+The station serves the town of Darlaston, in the Metropolitan Borough of Walsall.
+It opened on 19 March 2026 and replaces a station that previously served the town from 1837 to 1965.

+History

-Prior to September 1863 the station was, at various times, suffixed James' Bridge, James's Bridge and Green.
-On 14 September 1863 a station was opened on the Darlaston Loop off the South Staffordshire line which was named Darlaston.
-The original station then became known as James Bridge.
+The original station was opened as Darlaston by the Grand Junction Railway in 1837.
+It was located southeast of the current station, between Kendricks Road and Walsall Road.
+Between 1837 and September 1863 the station was, at various times, suffixed James' Bridge, James's Bridge and Green.

-On 1 November 1887 the 'new' Darlaston station closed and the original station changed its name to James Bridge for Darlaston.
+On 14 September 1863 a station named Darlaston was opened on the Darlaston Loop of the South Staffordshire line.
+The 1837 station then became known as James Bridge.
+On 1 November 1887 the 1863 station closed and the 1837 station changed its name to James Bridge for Darlaston.

 In March 1889 the name changed to Darlaston and James Bridge.

-Closure

-The station closed in January 1965, and there is little evidence of the former station's existence at the site.
-The lines through the station are in use today as part of the Walsall–Wolverhampton line.
+The station was closed in 1965.